 The outcome of ongoing exploration and evaluation, and therefore whether the carrying value of exploration and evaluation assets will ultimately be recovered, is inherently uncertain.
 The directors have assessed the value of exploration and evaluation expenditure carried as intangible assets.
-In their opinion there has been no impairment loss to intangible exploration and evaluation assets in the period.
+In their opinion there has been no impairment loss to intangible exploration and evaluation assets in the period other than the amounts charged to the income statement with regards to the Javan licences.